rzeldent/esp32-smartdisplay/README.md

 These boards are defined in the repository [platformio-espressif32-sunton](https://github.com/rzeldent/platformio-espressif32-sunton) so they can also be used in other projects.
 It is recommended to use the git submodule to include these board definitions automatically.

 >[!TIP]
 >If you already have a project, clone it with the ```git clone --recurse-submodules```.
-If creating a new project, use ```git submodule add https://github.com/rzeldent/platformio-espressif32-sunton.git boards``` to add them to your project.
+If creating a new project, use ```git submodule add https://github.com/rzeldent/platformio-espressif32-sunton.git boards``` to add them to your project as a submodule.

 ### Step 2: Create a new project